Fleker/Gltn/_nightlies/docs/docs/03_Dictionaries/00_Intro_to_Dictionaries.md

 * UI may not be optimized
 * UI may not fit the user's theme
 * iFrames may have issues loading certain webpages

+## *Inspiration and Ideas*
+If you want to make a dictionary, but don't know where to start, look at some of these ideas:

+### Fan Bases
+A fan of comic books, video games, or tv shows may want to put their fandom to good use.
+A custom Dictionary could ping a wiki or fan site to pull content.
+For example, pulling data from Bulbapedia to make a Pokemon dictionary.

+### Maps
+There's a lot of location data today.
+How about a very detailed atlas, which provides this data from various sources.
+Maybe Foursquare.

+#### Challenges - Go Further
+* Don't just pull data from a maps provider.
+Also get data from Wikipedia and mix it to create a more detailed look at a place.
+Don't forget, this is meant to be glanceable information.

+### Politifact
+Politifact is just one reputable source for rumor checking.
+How about mixing one or more together to create the ultimate fact checker?
+You could query a question and then check the search results, showing the results of the first one.